PeterSoerud/birc-project/README.md

 This repository serves as a walk-through to begin a data analysis project on the [GenomeDK cluster](https://genome.au.dk/).
 Be that a PiB, BSc, MSc, or Ph.D. project.
 For more seasoned users, it can serve as a showcase of best practices.
 Some basic experience executing commands in a "terminal" is assumed.

+**Important:** In the walk-though below *everything* is important and so is the order in which they are presented.
+So make sure you complete *every* step before you go on to the next one.

 The cluster is a very large collection of computers with a shared file system.
 It does not have a screen and a keyboard you can go use.
 However, by connecting to the cluster from your computer, you can create and edit files much like if they were on your machine.
 The goal here is to take you through all the steps required to make this possible.

 **NB:** This is not a leisure read.
 Make sure you follow it to the letter, doing each step in order.

 Before you can begin, you need access to the cluster.
 The cluster is called GenomeDK and has its own [website](https://genome.au.dk) with lots of information and documentation.
-To get an account on the cluster, you [request one here](https://genome.au.dk/docs/getting-started/#request-access).
+To get an account on the cluster, you must [request one here](https://genome.au.dk/docs/getting-started/#request-access).
 Below, `username` will represent your user name.

 On the cluster, you have a home folder that only you have can access.
 That is where you end up when you log in.
 Collaborative projects or projects that use or generate a lot of data projects belong in project folders.
 If you do a project, we will set up a dedicated project folder for this.